 Of all the cryptocurrency projects that have been launched since, Bitcoin remains by far the most secure, with the most accumulated work.
 The Bitcoin network has operated persistently for over 9 years, holding hundreds of billions of dollars in value and has resisted constant attack.
 However, these properties come at the cost of both scalability and upgradability.
 In order to maintain the decentralisation, security and censorship resistance of the network, block sizes must remain relatively small which limits the transaction capacity: Bitcoin can process only 3 to 6 transactions per second leading to unpredictable transaction fees and confirmation times.
 In addition, for the very same reasons Bitcoin is so secure, it is also very difficult to change the protocol: adding new features requires the consent of all network participants and must be done extremely conservatively so as to not risk the integrity of the system.

-To provide federated sidechains with the same level of trustless immutability as Bitcoin, we describe a method that involves cryptographically binding these sidechains to the Bitcoin mainchain in such a way that the sidechain cannot be forked without also simultaneously forking the Bitcoin mainchain.
-This means that for a fixed set of federated block signers, users of a sidechain do not need to trust the federation to protect them from a double-spend attack: consensus on a single unforked version of the federated sidechain is enforced by Bitcoin’s proof-of-work.
+To provide federated sidechains with the same level of trustless immutability as Bitcoin, we describe a method that involves cryptographically binding sidechains to the Bitcoin mainchain in such a way that the sidechain cannot be forked without also simultaneously forking the Bitcoin mainchain.
+This means that for a fixed set of federated block signers, users of a sidechain do not need to trust the federation to protect them from a double-spend attack: proof a single unforked version of the federated sidechain is provided by Bitcoin’s proof-of-work.

 Attestation and Timestamping¶

 It was recognised early in Bitcoin’s history that the blockchain could be utilised to timestamp arbitrary data in a completely trustless and decentralised way.
-By embedding a cryptographic commitment to a piece of data into a valid transaction, which was then
+By embedding a cryptographic commitment to data into a valid transaction, which was then

 mined into the blockchain, it was possible to prove that the data existed at a particular time.
 To accomodate time-stamping (and other meta-protocols) in a more efficient way, a new prunable transaction output type was